jgoggles/snf/src/content/19-05-18-jon-gray-swing.md

 off the top of my head the single example in popular professional sports whereby you are witnessing a participant be legitimately terrible at the sport they are paid to play.
-Philosophical spirit-of-the-game arguments aside, some may argue that there are a handful of pitchers who are at least passible hitters.
+Philosophical spirit-of-the-game arguments aside, some may argue that there are a handful of pitchers who are at least passable hitters.
 However, for pitchers with at least 200 plate appearances since 2009, Carlos Zambrano is the best with a wRC+ of 65, 35% worse than your average Major League hitter.
 Of the 101 pitchers who qualify under that criteria only 36 have wRC+s